 Any meeting needs a context and purpose that all parties understand beforehand.
 If the point of the meeting is unclear or unknown, then you’re likely to be wasting time.

 Being objective also helps with wider planning and preparation.
 Depending on the nature of your meeting, it’s essential that you complete some research so you know something about the people and the organisation; this fact-finding will also help shape questions that you will ask and ultimately demonstrate you care about those you are meeting.

 It goes without saying that you’ll want to turn up on time, take something for notes, look the part and be courteous.
 But the really important stuff starts with the next bit…

 Control and Confidence

-My Bristol experience was a disaster because I was out of control throughout the meeting.
+My Bristol experience was a disaster because I was out of control throughout.
 Lack of preparation and understanding of how to achieve anything worthwhile meant everything ‘happened to me’.

 Control is achieved in part through good preparation.
 But control at the meeting comes from having a flexible structure that also meets the needs of the people you are seeing.
-Regardless of the type or length of meeting you have, here is a structure that has worked for me for many years:
+You can make use of this free template but here is a structure that has worked for me for many years:

 - Ask questions